 On derailleur geared bicycles the rear derailleur automatically tensions the chain.
-To adjust the chain on single speed freewheel, coaster hub braked or 3-speed hub geared bicycles:
+To adjust the chain on single speed freewheel, fixed gear, coaster hub braked or 3-speed hub geared bicycles:

-2. When correctly adjusted, the chain should have approximately 10mm of vertical movement when checked in the center between the chainwheel and rear sprocket.
+- 1.Loosen the rear axle nuts (and coaster brake arm clip if fitted) and move the wheel forward to loosen, or backward to tighten, in the frame. - 2.
+When correctly adjusted, the chain should have approximately 10mm of vertical movement when checked in the center between the chainwheel and rear sprocket.
 Center the wheel in the frame and re-tighten the axle nuts after any adjustment.